Do You Need Life Insurance In Retirement? Pay Attention to These Two Things.

-Posted May 6, 2019 by John Posey
+Posted by John Posey

-Determine if You May Have a Taxable Estate
+1. Determine if You May Have a Taxable Estate

-If you think you could have a taxable estate, life insurance will likely be a useful tool to your estate plan.
+If you think you could have a taxable estate, life insurance could be a useful tool to your estate plan.
 Increases to the federal estate tax exemption have been significant in recent years as the exemption was a mere $2 million per individual in year 2008 compared to what it is today.
-The 2019 exemption amount is $11.4 million per individual ($22.8 million per couple) and was part of the Tax Cuts and Jobs Act of 2017.
-That means every dollar of your estate over the exemption gets taxed at 40%, ouch!
+The 2022 exemption amount is $12.06 million per individual ($24.12 million per couple) and was part of the Tax Cuts and Jobs Act of 2017.
+Every dollar of your taxable estate (estate value minus the applicable exemption amount) over a $1M threshold gets taxed at 40%, ouch!
 The current exemption is set to expire after 2025 so it’s entirely possible the exemption amounts could change significantly at that time.
 Smart planning opportunities exist to mitigate potential tax liabilities, provide estate liquidity and transfer wealth that could include irrevocable and charitable trusts, family limited partnerships, second-to-die life insurance among other estate planning techniques.
-Work with reputable attorneys, CPAs, CFPs and life insurance professionals to get a plan in place right away and review it every few years as the legislation changes periodically.
+Work with reputable attorneys, CPAs, CFPs and life insurance professionals to get a plan in place right away and review every few years as the legislation changes periodically.

-Determine Needs versus Wants
+2. Determine Needs versus Wants

 So do you really have a need for life insurance in retirement?
 I would suggest most have little need for life insurance as they enter their golden years.
 Ideally as we get closer to our retirement years the kids have left the house (or at least we hope so!), our significant debt obligations like mortgages are hopefully nearing the end of their terms or are paid off and we’ve socked a decent amount into our retirement plans to provide for a comfortable lifestyle.
 In this scenario, there isn’t much need to pay off debt or provide replacement income to a surviving spouse which are the primary reasons for having life insurance from my perspective.
 If you have accumulated significant assets for retirement, it’s typically not much of a stretch to assume you’ll have sufficient assets available to cover final expense needs which could easily range $7,500 to over $20k.
-Here’s a little drawing I made (proven by the lack of artistic value) that sums up what I believe the evolution of life insurance looks like which is a classic bell curve:
+Here’s a little drawing I made that sums up what I believe the evolution of life insurance looks like which is a classic bell curve:

 I believe life insurance generally becomes more of a want than a need as you near retirement.
 Life insurance proceeds are tax-free to heirs which is a fantastic feature and that fact may encourage you maintain permanent life insurance (ie – whole life, universal life).
-I’m a supporter of buying all or mostly all term (temporary) life insurance (rather than permanent) for your working years to provide an income replacement to your spouse and dependents.
+I’m a supporter of buying all or mostly all term (temporary) life insurance rather than permanent for your working years to provide an income replacement to your spouse and dependents.
 This is a cost-effective approach for getting coverage in place.
 If you have traditional whole life or universal life insurance you might consider whether you really “want” it especially if you’re still paying premiums.
 Keep in mind you can generally convert whole life and universal life policies to paid-up policies, meaning a lower death benefit typically with no more premiums due.
 This could be a good option for covering final expenses.
-Of course, everyone’s situation is unique and you may have specific reasons maintaining lifetime (permanent) coverage but you should always have a specific purpose for the coverage.
+Of course, everyone’s situation is unique and you may have specific reasons for maintaining permanent lifetime coverage but you should always have a specific purpose for the coverage.